enxilin/workforce-allocation/README.md

               draw plot for employee and task assigned to them, plot for room and task assigned to the room.

-Folder objective 5:
+---Folder objective 5:
  objective 5 have a new varible task predecessors. new constraint: if the predecessors of the task was not asssigned and completed, the task can not be assigned.

  update the unassigned task classification.

-Folder objective 6:
+---Folder objective 6:

 objective 6 have a new variable employee study variability: how many study is the employee involved in.